 You can meet customer standards during the holiday season by setting clear expectations.
 This means telling customers upfront:

-- What are your estimated shipping times for out-of-stock items are
+- What your estimated shipping times for out-of-stock items are.

 Use automated workflows

 According to data from SuperOffice, 75% of customers believe that fast response times are the most crucial customer service attribute.

 And as the holiday season is hectic for many stores, you may want to put automated workflow tools in place to deliver a fast response time to customers.
 Automated workflow tools allow you to outsource essential integration and filing tasks to a machine, freeing up your customer service representatives to respond to customers quickly.

 You can add automated workflow software to your business by signing up for a tool like Zapier or one of its cheaper alternatives.
 Then, simply integrate it with your Customer Relationship Management (CRM) and Point of Sale (POS) systems.

 Keeping your staff morale high can make your store perform better during the holidays, as people are more productive when they work in a positive environment.